 Takeaway 2 – Feedback loops could wreak havoc

-A good example of a feedback loop related to climate change that we know about are air-conditioners.
+A good example of a feedback loop related to climate change that we know about is air-conditioners.

 Air conditioners are used to keep us cool in warm environments.
 If you’ve been to a warm country you’ll know how useful they are.